SamuelEA25/HackBio-Coding-Internship/Stage_2/Transcriptomics/README.md

 #### **Top 5 Upregulated Genes and Their Functions:**
 1. **DTHD1 (Death Domain Containing 1)** – Implicated in apoptotic signaling pathways, suggesting that compound X may influence cell survival mechanisms.
-2. **EMILIN2 (Elastin Microfibril Interfacer 2)** – Plays a role in extracellular matrix organization and cell adhesion, potentially indicating an impact on tissue remodeling.
+2. **EMILIN2 (Elastin Microfibril Interfacer 2)** – Involved in extracellular matrix organisation and cell adhesion, potentiating tissue remodeling.
-3. **PI16 (Peptidase Inhibitor 16)** – Involved in immune response regulation and inhibition of proteolytic activity, which may suggest a role in modulating inflammatory responses.
+3. **PI16 (Peptidase Inhibitor 16)** – Facilitates the regulation of immune response and inhibition of proteolytic activity, suggesting inflammatory response modulation.
-4. **C4orf45 (Chromosome 4 Open Reading Frame 45)** – A poorly characterized gene, but its upregulation may indicate involvement in an unrecognized regulatory process affected by the treatment.
+4. **C4orf45 (Chromosome 4 Open Reading Frame 45)** – Although poorly characterised, its upregulation could indicate involvement in an unrecognised regulatory process affected by the treatment.
-5. **FAM180B (Family With Sequence Similarity 180 Member B)** – Its function remains largely unknown, though its expression changes could suggest relevance in disease-associated pathways.
+5. **FAM180B (Family With Sequence Similarity 180 Member B)** – While its function remains largely unknown, its expression changes could suggest relevance in disease-associated pathways.

 #### **Top 5 Downregulated Genes and Their Functions:**
 1. **TBX5 (T-Box Transcription Factor 5)** – A key regulator of cardiac and limb development, suggesting that compound X might modulate developmental or repair-associated pathways.
 2. **IFITM1 (Interferon Induced Transmembrane Protein 1)** – Plays a role in innate immunity, particularly antiviral responses, implying that compound X may suppress immune activation.
 3. **TNN (Tenascin N)** – An extracellular matrix glycoprotein involved in tissue remodeling and neuronal development, which may indicate reduced fibrosis or structural reorganization under treatment.
-4. **COL13A1 (Collagen Type XIII Alpha 1 Chain)** – A structural component of the extracellular matrix, its downregulation could be associated with changes in cell adhesion or tissue integrity.
+4. **COL13A1 (Collagen Type XIII Alpha 1 Chain)** – A structural component of the extracellular matrix, annd its downregulation could be associated with changes in cell adhesion or tissue integrity.
 5. **IFITM3 (Interferon Induced Transmembrane Protein 3)** – Similar to IFITM1, it is involved in immune defense, and its suppression may indicate modulation of inflammatory signaling.

 #### **Biological Insights from Gene Expression Changes:**
 Functional annotations retrieved from the Ensembl database ([View Gene Functions for Top 5 Upregulated and Downregulated Genes Here](https://github.com/SamuelEA25/HackBio-Coding-Internship/blob/main/Stage_2/Transcriptomics/Output/merged_gene_functions.csv)) provide insights into the biological roles of the top differentially expressed genes:

-- **Upregulated genes** suggest a response to **cellular stress, extracellular matrix remodeling, and immune modulation**, which could be linked to the therapeutic action of compound X.
+- **Upregulated genes** suggest a response to cellular stress, extracellular matrix remodeling, and immune modulation, which could be linked to the therapeutic mechanism of compound X.
-- **Downregulated genes** predominantly include **immune-related and extracellular matrix components**, suggesting that compound X may suppress inflammation and tissue remodeling processes commonly associated with disease progression.
+- **Downregulated genes** predominantly include immune-related and extracellular matrix components, suggesting that compound X may suppress inflammation and tissue remodeling processes commonly associated with disease progression.

-These functional insights are valuable for understanding the mechanism of action of compound X, identifying potential therapeutic targets, and guiding further experimental validation.
+In conclusion, these functional insights are valuable for understanding the mechanistic approach of compound X, identifying potential therapeutic targets, and guiding further experimental validation and progression.